 However, they benefit the most from being able to roam freely around your homestead.

-In rural living, you should have plenty of open space, but we recommend them only in places with fences.
+In rural living, you should have plenty of open space, but we recommend them only in places with fences and shelter from predators.

 Additionally, they prefer gardened areas where they have the chance to come into contact with multiple plant species.

 Lastly, they are perfect for beginners or those wanting to expand their homesteads.

 One of the best ways to be self-sufficient in rural areas is to produce your own food, and many homesteads benefit from the addition of Delaware chicken.